ariga/atlas/doc/md/integrations/terraform.md

 }
 ```

-For the full documentation and examples of the provider visit the [registry page](https://registry.terraform.io/providers/ariga/atlas/latest/docs).
+For the full documentation and examples for using the provider, visit the [registry page](https://registry.terraform.io/providers/ariga/atlas/latest/docs).

 :::info